Global Cyber Risk Perception Survey Report 2019

 Cyber risk is now clearly and firmly at the top of corporate risk agendas, and we see a positive shift towards the adoption of more rigorous, comprehensive cyber risk management in many areas.

-Below we summarize the key highlights from the report:
+Below we summarise the key highlights from the report:

 While Companies See Cyber as Top Priority, Confidence in Cyber Resilience Is Declining